 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
-When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
+When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

 If you love to camp in winter weather conditions, it can mean amazing travel opportunities for you.
-Beautiful cold climates, less tourists around, and you can see it all from the comfort of your RV!
+Beautiful cold climates, fewer tourists around, and you can see it all from the comfort of your RV!

-However, what happens when your fresh water tank freezes due to these cold climates?
+However, what happens when your freshwater tank freezes due to these cold climates?
 Can anything be done to prevent your RV’s precious liquids from freezing?
 Thankfully, there is a product out there for you: RV tank heaters.

-RV tank heaters are a wonderful invention, and something that may come standard on newer RVs.
+RV tank heaters are a wonderful invention and something that may come standard on newer RVs.
 But what are they, and are they right for you?
 Let’s take a look, and go over some of the best tank heaters for your RV!

 But if you want to skip ahead and just see what made the list you can check out our favorites here:

-What are RV Tank Heaters?
+What Are RV Tank Heaters?

 RV tank heaters, also known as RV tank heating pads or RV holding tank heaters, are exactly what they sound like.
 They are heaters, usually found as pads, that attach to your various RV holding tanks.

-These tank heaters run off of your RV’s existing power, either using the AC shore power or the battery operated DC power.
+These tank heaters run off of your RV’s existing power, either using the AC shore power or the battery-operated DC power.
 There are tank heaters designed to use either energy source, depending on your preferences, and sometimes the heaters have dual power options.

 While RV heating pads mainly exist to be installed on the outside of your holding tanks, you can purchase smaller heating pads as well.
 Often angled or manufactured in various shapes and sizes, these heaters are more versatile.

-RV tank heaters are often installed standard or as a relatively common add on to new RVs.
-Given the popularity of RV travel year round, more and more manufacturers are considering tank heaters a necessity.
+RV tank heaters are often installed standard or as a relatively common add-on to new RVs.
+Given the popularity of RV travel year-round, more and more manufacturers are considering tank heaters a necessity.

 When Do I Need RV Tank Heaters?

 The pads are made to prevent the fluids and liquids in your various tanks from freezing, leading to expanding and cracking of your tank.
-However, if you turn your tank heater on when there is no liquid present, you may cause just as much damage to your tanks than if you had just let it freeze!
+However, if you turn your tank heater on when there is no liquid present, you may cause just as much damage to your tanks as if you had just let it freeze!

 Some RV tank heaters have thermostats and can automatically detect when it is time to turn on.
-This can be the most convenient, though expensive, option for those of you shopping for after market heating options.
+This can be the most convenient, though expensive, option for those of you shopping for aftermarket heating options.

 You can always use RV antifreeze for your pipes and tanks, though these products are best for a rig that is left sitting for the winter.
 However, you may wish to check out some of these products if RV holding tank pads are out of your budget.